osm2pgsql-dev/osm2pgsql/gazetteer/README.txt

 cat /usr/share/postgresql-8.3-postgis/spatial_ref_sys.sql | psql gazetteer

 2) Import OSM data

 cd osm2pgsql
 make
 ./osm2pgsql -lsc -O gazetteer -C 2000 -d gazetteer planet.osm.bz2
-# -C 2000 uses 2000MB of memory as a cache, the more the better, especialy during the initial import
+# -C 2000 uses 2000MB of memory as a cache, ideally you'd use >= 8 times the
+# highest node ID, currently something like 7000 MB.
 # No need to expand the planet file. osm2pgsql will handle the bzip.
 # Ignore notices about missing functions and data types.
 # If you get a projector initialization error, your proj installation can't
 # be found in the expected location copying the proj folder to /usr/share/ will solve this.
 # Be patient.
 Reading in the whole planet file takes a long time.
-By the end of 2009 you could expect these amounts:
+# By the end of 2009 you could expect these amounts:
 #       Processing: Node(519844k) Way(38084k) Relation(316k)
+# NOTE: Nominatim requires importing in "slim" mode (--slim, or -s in the above
+# example).
+Non-slim mode does not work.

 3) Build the transliteration module cd gazetter